TomNussbaumer/scratchpad/docker-up-and-running.md

 1. the docker engine to run containers
 2. the docker image repository

-Docker images are strictly readonly.
-To enable writing for the runtime, a temporary filesystem is layered upon the readonly image which captures all changes.
-At any point this temporary filesystem can be committed as own image (holding a reference to the base image).
-Due to the fact that this filesystem holds only changes (deltas), the new image is normally quite small and can be transfered between different environments within seconds.
+Docker distinguishes between images and containers.
+Containers are based on images (the readonly part of their filesystem) and contain a temporary files which is layered above the readonly image to capture all changes.

+At any point the base image and a container can be baked together to form a new image.

+Due to the fact containers only holds the changes to the filesystem (deltas), containers itself are normally quite small and can be transfered between different environments within seconds.
-As far as I know there is no limit on how much images can be layered this way for a single running container.
-Nevertheless it's a good idea to collapse the image stack into a single image once in a while to prevent performance degration.

-If there are no changes you want to keep since the container has started, you can also delete the temporary filesystem once you have stopped the container.
-This way you can treat your container as **immutable server** (which is a very good idea for various reasons).
+If there are no changes to the filesystem you want to keep, you can delete the container once you have stopped it.
+This way you can treat your containers as **immutable server**.

 Docker is based on [LXC (Linux Containers)](https://en.wikipedia.org/wiki/LXC).